 Managing fees and charges

-Fees and charges are managed and administered by the individual MPS in accordance with your state or territory government policy.
+Fees and charges are managed and administered by the individual MPS provider in line with your state or territory government policy.